-The following are the material contracts entered into by Altius during the financial year ended April 30, 2016 or since such time or before such time and that are still in effect:
+The following are the material contracts entered into by Altius other than a contract entered into in the ordinary course of business during the financial year ended April 30, 2017 or since such time or before such time and that are still in effect:

-- 1) Agreement between Altius Resources Inc. and Alderon Resource Corp. dated as of December 6, 2010 relating to the payment of the Kami Royalty; - 2) Credit Agreement among APRC, Altius, Altius Investments Limited, Altius Resources Inc., Sprott Resource Lending Partnership, Earlston Investments Corp. and John Tognetti dated April 28, 2014 relating to the Credit Facility; - 3) Arrangement Agreement between Altius Minerals Corporation and Callinan Royalties Corporation; - 4) Copper Purchase Agreement relating to the Chapada copper-gold mine between Altius and certain subsidiaries of Yamana Gold Inc.; - 5) Credit agreement among Altius and certain subsidiaries dated May 3, 2016 relating to the new credit facility; and - 6) Underwriting agreement among Altius and TD Securities Inc., Scotia Capital Inc., Raymond James Ltd., BMO Nesbitt Burns Inc., Haywood Securities Inc. dated April 19th, 2016 relating to the offering of 3,578,800 common shares at a price of \$11.25 per share.
+1) Copper Purchase Agreement relating to the Chapada copper-gold mine between Altius and certain subsidiaries of Yamana Gold Inc.;

+- 2) Credit Agreement and related amendments among Altius and certain subsidiaries dated May 3, 2016 and April 26, 2017 respectively relating to the credit facilities; - 3) Underwriting agreement among Altius and TD Securities Inc., Scotia Capital Inc., Raymond James Ltd., BMO Nesbitt Burns Inc., Haywood Securities Inc. dated April 19th, 2016 relating to the offering of 3,578,800 common shares at a price of \$11.25 per share; and - 4) Governance and indenture agreements providing for the issue of 5% subordinate preferred securities to Fairfax dated April 26, 2017.